mihir-robotics/face-recog-game/README.md

 - `src/`: Contains the source code files (`main.py`, `face.py`, `game.py`).
 - `model/`: Includes files that contain model architecture, weights etc.
 - `assets/`: Contains PNG and related assets used by the game.
+- `game.sh`: Shell Script to run code using Command Line.

 ## Usage

-To run the code, execute the `run.sh` file, or use the following command:
+To run the code, execute the `game.sh` file, or use the following command:

 ```bash
 python faceGame2.py --prototxt deploy.prototxt.txt --model res10_300x300_ssd_iter_140000.caffemodel